danielmaangi/kcm_data_system_guide/docs/source/datasets.rst

 Under the **Data Entry** app, the following datasets are available for reporting:

 **Financial Reporting**
+These datasets are used to report the financial performance of each grant.

 #. **Finance: Principal Recipient, Quarterly** - This dataset is used to report the overall financial performance of each grant.
 #. **Finance: Sub Recipient, Quarterly** - This dataset is used to report the overall overall financial performance at sub recipient level.
 #. **COVID19 Finance: Principal Recipient**, Quarterly - This dataset is used to report the financial performance of the COVID19 grants.

 **Programmatic Reporting**
+These datasets are used to report the programmatic performance of each grant.

 #. **HIV, KRCS - Programmes** - For programmatic reporting of KEN-H-KRCS.
 #. **HIV, TNT - Programmes** - For programmatic reporting of KEN-H-TNT.